Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 You need to make names for things that explain how these things are used.
 The big two are class names and custom properties.

 Discuss your code with your partner.
-Read your partners code and give them feedback on the names used for custom properties and classes.
+Read your partner's code and give them feedback on the names used for custom properties and classes.
 Ask yourself if you understand the purpose of the custom property or class and how you would apply it.

 ## Styling Controls

 Controls are important people interact with your web products through the controls you provide.
-If the controls work well and people can intuit what to do with them they are more likely create user accounts, submit content, and buy products on your sites.
+If the controls work well and people can intuit what to do with them they are more likely to create user accounts, submit content, and buy products on your sites.

 ### Buttons

-The button is used for taking actions.
+The button is used for taking action.
 The basic button doesn't look so hot.
 There is a lot you can do to improve the button.

 ```HTML
 <button>Click!</button>